puddlejumper26/SportStore/README.md

 # Desc

-This project is built based on the info provided by 'Pro Angular 6 third edition'.
-Trying to realize most of the functions of Angular inside this APP
+This project is trying to realize most of the functions of Angular : )
-- Router
-- Service
-- Data binding

 # Demo (In Progress)